 Effective study skills are essential for academic excellence, but few students are taught an explicit system for developing study skills.
 Most flounder around, gradually developing their own methods that might be more or less effective.
 The Victus Study Skills System is about developing effective study skills and achieving academic goals, but it also helps students apply the same process to other areas of their life such as faith and finances.
 "Victus" is the Latin word for "way of life," and students are taught that planning in all areas of life is important.

 While the Victus Study Skills System was originally designed for middle school through high school students, new levels make it available from the primary grades through college.
-There are student workbooks for four different levels: Primary Grades, Elementary, Student Workbook (the original book for middle school through high school), and College.
+There are four student workbooks subtitled for each different level: Primary Grades, Elementary, Student Workbook (the original book for middle school through high school), and College.
 There is also a separate DIY version of the original Student Workbook for independent study situations.

 A single Teacher Edition is used for all except the DIY workbook.

-Teacher Supplement Primary and Teacher Supplement Elementary are required for those teaching the two younger levels.
-While the same Teacher Edition is used across all courses, it matches up exactly with the original Student Workbook and shows reduced images of those workbook pages.
+However, it matches up exactly only with the original Student Workbook and shows reduced images of those workbook pages.
+Because of this, in addition to the Teacher Edition, the Teacher Supplement Primary and Teacher Supplement Elementary are required for those teaching the two younger levels.
 These two supplements explain how to use the Primary and Elementary workbooks and have images of the student pages from the corresponding workbooks.

-I’ll describe the original Student Workbook first since the teacher edition was designed for this level, and other levels were adapted from it.
+I’ll describe the original Student Workbook first since the Teacher Edition was designed for this level, and other levels were adapted from it.
 This level is recommended for as young as fifth grade and up through eleventh grade, but I think it is probably ideal for grades six through ten.

-I have a few concerns about activities for younger students.
+I have a few concerns about some activities for younger students.
 For example, elementary students are expected to create a mission statement and set their own goals.
 On page 13 it asks them to “Write two or three sentences about what you want to be doing when you are 30 years old” as well as their own mission statement.
 I doubt that many students in the elementary grades have enough life experience to envision life at age 30 or to write a mission statement.
 You can always skip sections like this if you wish.
 Also, you might use sections of a course over a few years, selecting the most appropriate time to introduce each topic.

 Concepts are repeated through each level of the workbooks although, generally, at higher levels.
 Parents or teachers might repeat or review sections of the course with students throughout the year as needs arise.

 A new Student Planner is intended for students to use themselves.
-It is a basic lesson planner with two-page spread for each week.
-It also has some additional helps at the front of the book that tie in with skills taught in Victus Study Skills System plus pages at the back for keeping grade logs and writing a brief life plan.
+It is a basic lesson planner with a two-page spread for each week.
+It also has some additional helps at the front of the book that tie in with skills taught within the Victus Study Skills System plus pages at the back for keeping grade logs and writing a brief life plan.
 This should be most helpful for students in junior high and above.